-A standard cleaning with dish soap and water usually won't do the trick when cleaning cookie sheets with baked-on grease, charred chunks of who-knows what and stains.
-Other cleaners, even if they claim to be biodegradable, can be harmful if ingested or inhaled.
-Even the familiar baking soda and vinegar or baking soda and hydrogen peroxide mixtures can take anywhere from 30 minutes to an hour (and a lot of elbow grease) to start removing gunk.
+You'll rarely come across a baking sheet in someone's kitchen that isn't covered in a variety of greasy brown spots.
+A standard cleaning with dish soap and warm water usually isn't the best way to clean cookie sheets.
+Even the familiar baking soda and vinegar, baking soda and hydrogen peroxide, and cream of tartar mixtures can take anywhere from 30 minutes to an hour (and a lot of elbow grease) to start removing gunk.

 Directions for Cleaning Cookie Sheets: